Radosław Matusiak: Club career

 Matusiak's contribution at the senior national team level caught the eyes of a handful of clubs in Europe during the winter transfer window.
-Speculation of the Polish striker joining Italian side U.S. Città di Palermo, third-placed in the Serie A league at the time, was finally realized, when on 30 January 2007 he was announced with the rosanero, after having signed a 3.5-year contract with the Sicilian club worth nearly €2 million.
-After a couple of substitute appearances, Matusiak made his debut in the starting lineup on 13 May 2007 in a league match against Ascoli, promptly scoring his first Serie A goal.
+Speculations of the Polish striker joining Italian side Palermo, third-placed team in the Serie A at the time, were finally realized on 30 January 2007, when he was announced to have signed a three-and-a-half-year contract with the Sicilian club, worth nearly €2 million.
+After a couple of substitute appearances, Matusiak made his debut in the starting lineup on 13 May 2007 in a league match against Ascoli, promptly scoring his first goal for the club.

-On 24 August 2007 Matusiak signed a three-year contract with an option for a fourth with Dutch side SC Heerenveen.
+On 24 August 2007, Matusiak signed a three-year contract with an option for a fourth with Dutch side SC Heerenveen.
 In January 2008, however, he returned to Poland, being loaned for the duration of the season to Wisła Kraków.
-In the summer of 2008 his contract with Heerenveen was canceled by mutual agreement.
-He spent the first half of the 2008–09 season pursuing interests outside of football but rejected media reports that he had retired from the sport.
-On 23 December 2008, he signed with Widzew Łódź, and since 21 August 2009 he has played for Cracovia Krakow, signing a two-year contract.
+In the summer of 2008, his contract with Heerenveen was canceled by mutual agreement.
+He spent the first half of the 2008–09 season pursuing interests outside of football, but rejected media reports that he had retired from the sport.
+On 23 December 2008, he signed with Widzew Łódź.
+On 21 August 2009, he joimed Cracovia on a two-year contract.
 On 18 January 2011, he signed a contract with Asteras Tripoli.
-After that unlucky period in Greece, in February 2012 he returned to his old club – Widzew Łódź.
+After an unlucky period in Greece, in February 2012 he returned to his old club – Widzew Łódź.
 He became a free agent at the end of the 2011–12 season.

 International career

-Matusiak was part of the Polish U-16 team which placed second at Euro U-16 Cup in 1999.
-In 2006, he got his first senior international cap.
-He got his first senior goal on 6 September 2006 in a Euro 2008 qualifier against Serbia.
-On 15 November he also scored the only goal in a qualification match against Belgium in Brussels, keeping alive his country's hopes of qualifying.
+Matusiak was part of the Poland U16 team which placed second at 1999 UEFA European Under-16 Championship.
+In 2006, he earned his first senior international cap.
+In his first appearance, he scored his debut goal for Poland in a UEFA Euro 2008 qualifying match against Serbia on 6 September 2006.
+On 15 November, he scored the only goal in a qualifier against Belgium in Brussels, keeping his country's hopes of qualifying alive.